Speed isn’t everything. Sometimes it can be beneficial to reduce the stress of running and mix things up by slow jogging.

 Physical activity is not just great for your body, it is kind on your mind.

 Regularly putting on your running shoes and opting to immerse yourself in nature takes you to an otherwise unreachable place of happiness.
-You’ll reduce stress, depression and anxiety, get more fresh air, and work through problems faster than ever.
+You’ll reduce stress, depression and anxiety, get more fresh air, and use running to improve your thinking and creative problem solving.

 #7: A slow run burns calories and body fat